PBIS

 -

-The CVUSD Health Services Department offers a continuum of services, resources, and support for students and families, including mental health and school-based counseling.
+The CVUSD offers a continuum of services, resources, and support for students and families, including mental health and school-based counseling.

 -